EliteSCP/TextChat/README.md

 # TextChat
-An in-game TextChat plugin for SCP:SL
+An in-game TextChat plugin for SCP:SL.

 ### How can I use it?